-Each person is unique and their bodies might respond differently than other people’s bodies respond to varying drugs and doses.
-However, there are certain substances that have a high rate of addiction and regularly result in overdose deaths.
+Each person is unique, and their bodies might respond to varying drugs and doses differently than other people’s bodies.
+However, certain substances have a high rate of addiction overall and regularly result in overdose deaths.

 What Are the Worst Drugs?

 Many of the most dangerous drugs in the world are also illegal, but some prescription medications can be extremely harmful when misused as well.
 These drugs range from stimulants that cause a spike in energy to depressants that bring the body into a tranquil state.
 Many drugs classified as opioids, both illegal ones and prescription medications, are included in this list.

 The Centers for Disease Control and Prevention (CDC) releases the number of overdose deaths caused in the United States by each drug class.

 As of July 2020, the top 3 worst drugs classes in terms of overdose deaths were: